 The owner of the gas station has determined the space is too constrained to allow for trucks—but not for livestock trailers, which are approximately half the length of a conventional 53-foot commercial trailer.

 And another bit of near irony with trucks and signage rests outside Osceola, Arkansas:

 Alas, it was a storm and not a curb jumper that took this one down.
 How do we know?
 The landscaping below it, while unkempt, is hardly mangled.
 Trucks are not exactly the most benign presence on America’s roadways, but they would likely prove a lot more threatening if they could ascend, accelerate, maneuver, or halt with the same freedom and abandon as virtually every smaller vehicle can do.
-Rocks, curbs, and bollards are a modest remedy to a curbing problem that is equally modest, especially in light of trucks’ capacity for both destruction and amazing productivity across American roadways.
-The gestures of trucks are big, so it is apt that something so comparatively simple could be explained metaphorically through a mere button.
+Rocks, curbs, and bollards are a modest remedy to a curb jumping problem that is equally modest, especially in light of tractor trailers’ capacity for both destruction and amazing productivity across American roadways.
+The gestures of semis are big, so it is apt that something so comparatively simple could be explained metaphorically through a mere button.